jasim/jsfoo-talk-learning-to-learn-reason/main.md

 We can write this core without a single defensive check; no worries about null errors; not bothered whether the objects will have the right shape.
 We know, thanks to types, that everything will be just perfect.

-You might have more question here: what happens if you have the wrong data _inside_ the core application code?
-What if something is created internally and sent to the wrong function.
+You might have more questions here -- what if things could go wrong inside the Typed Core?
+That is a very justified concern.

-These are very interesting questions.
-Once you get it, it is like revealing a magic trick, there is nothing mystical about it anymore.

-But to me, finding those answers by myself were some of the most exciting discoveries in the last couple of years of programming.
-I wont explain it here because I'd like you to seek it out yourselves.
+The answer is that they can't and they won't.
+But I won't expand on it here because when I was learning, figuring that part out was a true light-bulb moment.
+At least some of you here I hope will try this language sometime, and so I don't want to spoil that pleasure for any of you :)

 :::